Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Numerical Experiments

-In this section we carry out some numerical experiments to illustrate the convergence and energy decay property of ETDRK schemes for different phase-field models.
-We first verify the temporal convergence rates with smooth initial data for the Allen--Cahn and Cahn--Hilliard equations.
-Next we study the large time step behavior for the Allen--Cahn, Cahn--Hilliard and phase field crystal equations.
-Then we present energy curves with different time steps and stabilization constants to observe their influence.
-Finally we present an adaptive time stepping example which makes full use of the unconditional energy stability.
+In this section we carry out some numerical experiments to illustrate the convergence and energy decay property of our new ETDRK schemes for different phase-field models.
+We first verify the temporal convergence rates using smooth initial data for the Allen--Cahn and Cahn--Hilliard equations.
+Next, we study the behavior with large time steps for the Allen--Cahn, Cahn--Hilliard, and phase field crystal equations.
+Then, we present energy curves for different time steps and stabilization constants to observe their influence.
+Finally, we present an adaptive time-stepping strategy that takes advantage of the unconditional energy stability.

 In all simulations, we consider models with periodic conditions, and use a Fourier-spectral method in space with a sufficiently fine mesh so that the spatial discretization errors can be ignored compared with temporal discretization errors.
 The ETDRK3 scheme (\ref{EDETDRK3}) is used if not specified otherwise.
 Besides, we also consider a truncated double-well potential $\Tilde{F}(u)$ so that it naturally satisfies the Lipschitz condition.
-More precisely, for a sufficiently large $M$ ($M=2$ is enough for cases in this paper), we replace $F(u)=\frac{1}{4} (u^2-1)^2$ by
+More precisely, for a sufficiently large $M$ ($M=2$ is enough for cases used in this paper), we replace $F(u)=\frac{1}{4} (u^2-1)^2$ by

 and $f(u)=u^3-u$ by In fact, the maximum norm of numerical solutions never exceeds the bound $M$ so this replacement does not affect the properties of numerical solutions.